Can you believe summer is just around the corner?

 Some Succulents Grow Underground

 Some succulents, like this Fenestraria Baby Toes have developed special tissues called “leaf windows” that allow the plant to grow partially underground.
 Just the tips of the plant, with the Leaf windows are specialized leaf structures specific to som...
 More, is exposed to the sunlight.
 The light penetrates the “windows” and photosynthesis occurs deeper within the leaf.
 This protects most of the plant from the drying, burning effects of the sun’s UV rays.
-Lithops and some Haworthia also develop leaf windows for this purpose.
+Lithops and some Haworthia also develop Leaf windows are translucent structures on the outside of ...
+More for this purpose.

 Still other succulents protect themselves from the hot summer sun with their own, built-in sun screen.
 Epicuticular wax is the whitish substance found on some succulent varieties.
 It is also referred to as Farina is a term for a very fine flour.
 Used with succulents...
 More.
 This waxy film is easily wiped away and should not be disturbed.
 Use a soft-bristled brush to clean the plants, leaving the Epicuticular wax (Ep-i-cyoo-TI-cyoo-lar wax) is a natural, ... intact.
 It acts as a sunscreen, it protects the plant against moisture loss and helps to prevent insect damage.